 Regional cooperation in PSC is facilitated by Memoranda of Understanding (MoUs).
 These agreements bring together maritime authorities from various countries to coordinate their PSC efforts.
 The goal is to eliminate sub-standard ships through harmonized inspections.

-Currently, nine regional MoUs on PSC exist, covering different geographical areas:
+Currently, nine regional MoUs on PSC exist around the world, covering different geographical areas:

 Paris MoU: Europe and the North Atlantic